-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+If you receive emergency care at an condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.

-What you must pay when you get Services that are covered for you these services in Health and wellness education programs \$0 copay for SilverSneakers® Clover Health members can join the Fitness Program membership.
+What you must pay when you get Services that are covered for you these services 🍑 Health and wellness education programs \$0 copay for SilverSneakers® Clover Health members can join the Fitness Program membership.
 Membership through our partner, SilverSneakers®.
 Members can participate in activities including recreational swimming, aerobics, and individualized fitness programs.
 There is no visit or use fee for basic membership when you visit a SilverSneakers facility.
-Please refer to www.silversneakers.com/locations to find a fitness center online, or call SilverSneakers customer service at 1-888-423-4632 (TTY: 711) Monday-Friday, 8am-8pm ET.
-Hearing services Hearing exams: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical furnished by a physician, audiologist, or other qualified treatment are covered as outpatient care when
+Please refer to www.silversneakers.com/locations to find a fitness center online, or call SilverSneakers customer service at 1-888-502-0836 (TTY/TDD: 711) Monday-Friday, 8am-8pm ET.
+Hearing services Hearing exams: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical \$20 copay for each Medicarefurnished by a physician, audiologist, or other qualified treatment are covered as outpatient care when

-• Hearing Exam: 1 routine hearing exam every year
+Hearing Exam: 1 routine hearing exam every year

 - Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). - Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
 You must see a TruHearing provider to use this benefit.
-Call 1-855-205-5570 to schedule an appointment (for TTY, dial 711). - TruHearing hearing aid purchases include: - 3 provider visits within first year of hearing aid purchase - 45-day trial period - 3-year extended warranty - 48 batteries per aid for non-rechargeable models - Benefit does not include or cover any of the following: - Ear molds provider.
+Call 1-855-205-5570 to \\$699 copayment per aid for schedule an appointment (for TTY/TDD, dial 711). - TruHearing hearing aid purchases include: - First year of follow-up provider visits from date of hearing aid purchase - 60-day trial period - 3-year extended warranty - 80 batteries per aid for non-rechargeable models - Benefit does not include or cover any of the following: - Ear molds provider.